FAQs — Prospective Undergraduate Public Policy Majors

 Sanford manages these study-away programs: Duke in Glasgow; Duke in DC- Policy, Leadership and Innovation; and Duke, India and Public Policy.
 These all have Duke course credit and/or internships tied to them.
 Students may also choose to participate in programs offered through the Global Education Office that suit their interests with courses counting as transfer credit.
 (Note that PUBPOL 450AS: Glasgow Seminar in Public Policy is classified as a Duke course rather than a transfer credit.)

-Q. I hear public policy majors have to have an internship.
+Q. I hear public policy majors have to complete an internship.
 What kinds of internships meet the requirement, and when should I plan to complete it?

 A. Students participate in internships with clear public policy content and relevant activity.
 The Sanford Career Services Office offers a number of preapproved internships or students may petition for an internship to count.